Ceremonial Events

 ANZAC DAY MARCH | 9AM

-Assemble for ANZAC March at Post Office corner
+9:15am Assemble at Post Office corner.

 ANZAC SERVICE | 10AM

-ANZAC Service at Dirranbandi RSL Hall – All are welcome to stay for lunch, please bring a plate to share
+ANZAC Service at Dirranbandi RSL Hall – All are welcome to stay for lunch, please bring a plate to share.

 MUNGINDI